-The term hypercalcemia refers to having too much calcium in the blood.
-The possible causes include an overactive parathyroid gland, too much vitamin D, some medications, and certain underlying health conditions, such as cancer.
+High calcium levels in the blood (hypercalcemia) can result from an overactive parathyroid gland, too much vitamin D, some medications, and various underlying conditions, including cancer.

 Calcium plays an essential role in the body.
 It helps build strong bones and teeth while also supporting the muscles, nerves, and heart.
 However, too much calcium can lead to problems.

 In this article, we explore the symptoms, causes, and complications of hypercalcemia.
 We also describe how doctors diagnose and treat hypercalcemia.

 When the body needs calcium, the parathyroid glands secrete a hormone.
 This hormone signals: